CovertLab/wcEcoli/docs/create-pyenv.md

    pip install --upgrade pip setuptools virtualenv virtualenvwrapper virtualenv-clone wheel
    ```

-1. ***CONDITIONAL:*** Install OpenBLAS and link numpy and scipy to it.
+1. ***CONDITIONAL:*** Link numpy and scipy to a manually-installed OpenBLAS.

-   **TODO:** Figure out when to build OpenBLAS from source vs. install it using a
-   package manager vs. let numpy and scipy install their own embedded copies.
+   **See Issue #931.** There are several degrees of freedom for installing
+   OpenBLAS, numpy, and scipy which change the computed results.
+We do not know
+   how to set up environments to get consistent results across platforms.
-   The goal is primarily to get repeatable cross-platform results, and secondarily
+   The simplest and fastest setup is to install numpy and scipy from binary _wheels_
-   simpler installation and faster runtime.
+   with their embedded copies of OpenBLAS using `pip install` **without** the
+   `--no-binary numpy,scipy` option.
+Still, there's a case for compiling
+   OpenBLAS from source code and linking numpy and scipy to it, as
+   `cloud/docker/runtime/Dockerfile` does for building the wcm-runtime Docker
+   Image.

    Where is OpenBLAS installed?
    * Brew on macOS installs OpenBLAS in `/usr/local/opt/openblas/`.
    * For other package managers, find out where they install it.
-   * When compiling OpenBLAS from source, the key steps are
+   * When compiling OpenBLAS from source,
-     `make FC=gfortran && make PREFIX=/XYZ install`.
-It installs in that `/XYZ`
+     `make FC=gfortran && make PREFIX=/XYZ install` installs it in that `/XYZ`
      PREFIX directory, which defaults to `/opt/OpenBLAS`.
    * On Sherlock, it's installed in `$PI_HOME/downloads-sherlock2/compiled/openblas`.
      (Using an environment module for OpenBLAS only works if it's loaded at runtime.)

-   To link numpy and scipy to OpenBLAS, create a `~/.numpy-site.cfg` file pointing to
+   To link numpy and scipy to a manually-installed OpenBLAS, create a `~/.numpy-site.cfg` file pointing to
    it (and remember to run `pip install <packages> --no-binary numpy,scipy` in the
    pip-install steps below), e.g.: